Selection by Prediction with Conformal p-values: Introduction

+While conformal prediction always achieves nearly exact marginal validity (brown), it is overconfident for seemingly promising candidates, as the error rate among the selected (FDR)--- those with $\hat{C}_{1-\alpha}(X)=\{1\}$---is very high (orange).
+When $1-\alpha = 0.90$, we witness an error rate of about 80\%, meaning that 4 out of 5 `discoveries' are false.
+Even in the extremely conservative case where $1-\alpha=0.99$, the FDR exceeds 35\%.
+Note that this phenomenon is independent of the target FDR level.
+We can thus see that the selection issue would be especially pressing if, say, we aim for a small FDR level.
+In fact, conformal prediction outputs a large proportion of uninformative sets: as seen from the light bars, about $1-\alpha$ of the prediction sets are $\hat{C}_{1-\alpha}(X)=\{0,1\}$ (we observe no empty prediction sets for this data).
+Thus, it ensures valid marginal coverage even though those $\hat{C}_{1-\alpha}(X)=\{1\}$ seldom cover the true label.

+To make sure the FDR falls below a user specified tolerance $q\in\{0,1\}$, one might want to employ a Bonferroni correction.
+To do this we would pick test cases for which $\hat{C}_{1-q/m}(X_{n+j})=\{1\}$, where $m$ is the number of test samples.
+That is, we apply a Bonferroni correction to the marginal coverage, and this ensures that the probability of making a single false selection---which upper bounds the FDR---is below $q$.
+In the right panel of Figure~\ref{fig:motivate}, we compare the FDR and power of our approach and Bonferroni's method applied to a range of nominal FDR levels $q\in\{0.11,0.15,\dots,0.3\}$.\footnote{Here we take a subset of $m=1000$, as otherwise $q/m$ exceeds the resolution of conformal prediction.} Our approach yields almost exact FDR control and much higher power than Bonferroni's.

-To ensure calibration on the selected, we will bridge conformal inference and selective inference to turn any prediction model into a screening mechanism.
+To ensure calibration on the selected, we will bridge conformal inference and selective inference and {devise \texttt{cfBH}, an algorithm that turns} any prediction model into a screening mechanism.
 In a nutshell, instead of calibrating to a fixed confidence level $\alpha$, we will use tools from conformal inference to quantify the model confidence in outcomes with larger values, and then employ multiple testing ideas to construct a shortlist of candidates with statistical guarantees.